Subsurface scattering: Random walk SSS

-Published by Pixar, this technique is considered the state of the art.
-Usually integrated into a path-tracer.
+Published by Pixar, this technique is considered the state of the art, usually integrated into a path-tracing renderer.
 It essentially simulates what happens to real photons by tracing a light path into the material, generating new paths using a lambertian distribution around the inverted normal, then picking new directions at multiple steps to scatter the light path further, hence the name "random walk".
 Isotropic scattering is simulated by picking random directions evenly along a sphere.
 Anisotropic scattering is simulated usually by using the Henyey-Greenstein phase function.
 For example, human skin has anisotropic scattering.
 Optical depth / absorption is applied based on the length of the paths, using the Beer-Lambert law.
 Paths may be terminated inside the material when they reach a contribution minimum threshold or a maximum iteration count.
 When a path (ray) hits the surface again, it is used for gathering radiance from the scene, weighted by a lambertian distribution, as in a traditional path-tracer.
-This technique is intuitive and it is robust against thin geometry etc.
+This technique is intuitive and is robust against thin geometry.